lucas-viera/lucasviera/README.md

 * :raising_hand_man:	 Hi, I’m Lucas Viera.
 Feel free to reach me via [Linkedin][1] :inbox_tray:

-* I began my career as a Telecommunication Engineer :satellite:	student but after a year working on my **Final Project**, I realized I really loved creating projects using Software.
-From that point, my focus was to finish Telecom ASAP :hourglass_flowing_sand: so I could switch paths and start studying Software Engineering.
+* I began my career as a Telecommunication Engineer :satellite:	student but after a year of working on my **Final Project**, I realized I loved creating projects using Software.
+From then on, I focused on finishing Telecom ASAP :hourglass_flowing_sand: so I could switch paths and start studying Software Engineering and that's where I'm at the moment...

-* I’m currently stydying to become a Software Engineer :man_technologist: while I gain more and more experience working and creating projects on my own as you'll see in my [Github profile][2].
+* I’m currently studying to become a Software Engineer :man_technologist: while I gain more and more experience working and creating projects independently as you'll see in my [Github profile][2].

-* :trophy: I must say I never stopped looking for new ways to growth professionally. :star: I aspire to become a better version of myself within each experience.
+* :trophy: I must say I never stopped looking for new ways to grow professionally. :star: I aspire to become a better version of myself with each experience.

 * :thought_balloon: I’m planning to complement my growth with Management and Leadership Skills.
 I strongly believe such abilities are very helpful.
 Also, I believe my diverse experience in IT, Telecommunications and Software can help me to grow into a Product or Project Management position as the years go by.

 * :white_check_mark:	I've worked with
+    * Java
     * JavaScript
     * React JS
     * Node.js
     * Python
-    * Java
     * Docker

 * :heavy_check_mark:	Planning to learn deeper